Content is copyright © KatsBits™ 2000-2013. All Rights Reserved.

 Not all terrain needs to be complex modelled work.
 Using the patch mesh objects available in QuakeEdit (Radiant) means the level designer is able to make quick but basic terrain meshes using the limited functionality presented by patch meshes.

-The following tutorial explains how to use patch mesh objects in Radiant to make simple terrains.
+The following tutorial explains how to use simple patch mesh objects in Radiant to make basic terrains.
 You do need a basic understanding of the Radiant level editor and how to manipulate patch mesh objects to be able to make full use of the concepts discussed below.
-If you don't know 'how to.. patch mesh' then click here an read that tutorial.
+For a better understanding of this read through ‘how to.. patch mesh’.

-There are basically two methods to create what is generally regarded as a 'terrain' in Doom 3 and Quake 4; the basic - using editor tools; the advanced - using external 3rd party applications to 'model' a 3D object.
-This tutorial covers the 1st way; the basic method, more specifically, using patch meshes to create a terrain surface.
+There are basically two approaches to creating what is generally regarded as a 'terrain' in Doom 3 and Quake 4; the basic - using editor tools; the advanced - using external 3rd party applications to 'model' a 3D object.
+This following tutorial covers the former technique way; using patch meshes to create a basic terrain surface.

 Design note: There was a third way to create a terrain - a trisouped brush mesh - but you can no longer get trouble free decent looking terrain objects using that old Quake 3 method (see below).

 Although Doom 3 and Quake 4 are essentially the same from a constructional point of view - i.e. how you build a level - as previous games powered by the Quake 3 engine, it has introduced a few 'intolerance's' into the mix that must be taken into consideration.
 Relative to the context of this tutorial that means you can no longer build a terrain using a tri-souped mesh of brushwork (using 'TerraGen' or Gensurf'), if you do attempt to do this you'll find broken brushes and cracks and gaps that, no matter how often you 'tweak the verts', simply can't be removed.